 Local Government Management

-The purpose of the Municipal Management Association of New Hampshire (MMANH) Fellowship program is to create mutually beneficial partnerships between graduate-level students pursuing a career in local government administration and the New Hampshire towns/cities that can benefit from their services.
+The purpose of the Municipal Management Association of New Hampshire (MMANH) Fellowship program is to create mutually beneficial partnerships between university (graduate and undergraduate) students pursuing a career in local government administration and the New Hampshire towns/cities that can benefit from their services.
 This program will be targeted toward students specializing in public administration, public policy, political science and related disciplines.
 Students interested in pursuing a career in local government management, but specializing in other relevant fields such as business administration, management, human resources, public relations, etc., are also encouraged to apply.

 Planning & Program Officer,